jekyll/jekyll/docs/_docs/front-matter.md

             Using <code>null</code> will produce a file without using a layout file.
 However this is overridden if the file is a post/document and has a layout defined in the <a href="/docs/configuration/front-matter-defaults/">
-            frontmatter defaults</a>.
+            front matter defaults</a>.
           </li>
           <li>
-            Starting from version 3.5.0, using <code>none</code> in a post/document will produce a file without using a layout file regardless of frontmatter defaults.
+            Starting from version 3.5.0, using <code>none</code> in a post/document will produce a file without using a layout file regardless of front matter defaults.
             Using <code>none</code> in a page, however, will cause Jekyll to attempt to use a layout named "none".
           </li>